artemiscloud/website/content/blog/ssl_broker_setup.md

 In this blog post we assume you deployed the operator to a namespace called **myproject**.

-Make sure the operator is in "Runing" status before going to the next step.
+Make sure the operator is in "Running" status before going to the next step.
 You can run this command and observe the output:

 ```shell script